lc2026/web102_prework/README.md

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
+* [x] The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Implemented a search bar within the "Our Games" section that allows users to filter the displayed games by name or description.
+As the user types or clicks the search button, the list of games dynamically updates to show only the matching results.
+* [x] Implemented navigation to the "Our Games" section from the navigation bar.
+* [x] Updated the CSS of the website to create a more visually appealing design with a "Sea Monster" color theme.
+This includes improvements to the navigation bar, overall layout, typography, and hover effects to provide a more engaging user experience.

 ## Video Walkthrough